florisvanvugt/chainoptim/development_notes.md

 ## TODO

-### Compare efficiency calculations with 3dDeconvolve
+* Compare efficiency calculations with 3dDeconvolve
 You can automatically generate the 3dDeconvolve code to facilitate this.

-### Make sure I destroy whatever objects I create
+* Make sure I destroy whatever objects I create
 Free memory!

-### Make sure all precision is in doubles, never casted back to floats
+* Make sure all precision is in doubles, never casted back to floats

-### Don't rebuild X matrix every time
+* Make trials no longer TR-locked and add "granularity of time"

+* Allow nulltrs to jump a whole block of trials (i.e. you can move across multiple rows of zeroes).
+This may allow merging of mini blocks into bigger blocks.